Tummy time for your baby: advice from a pediatric OT

 The key to cutting down on frustration for both you and your toddler is to redefine what it means to get things done.
 These five mantras will help you do that.

-Around 5-6 months, your baby is tasting, mouthing, and feeling every single thing they can get their hands on to discover and utilize all their senses.
+Around 5 to 6 months, your baby is tasting, mouthing, and feeling every single thing they can get their hands on to discover and utilize all their senses.
+Here are seven fun activities to try with your 5- to 6-month old.

 Lovevery's experts share 10 techniques you can use to protect and grow your infant's developing brain.